PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Denmark!

 You don’t need a visa for Denmark — for stays of up to three months or less, that is — if you are:

-Who needs a Schengen visa for Denmark?
+Who needs a Schengen visa for Denmark (for stays of less than 90 days*)?

 On the other hand, you will need a visa for Denmark if your passport is that of a country that has not signed a visa waiver agreement with the EU.